Fledgling (Butler novel): Speciesism as an allegory of racism

 Several scholars have noted how Ina discrimination against Shori doubles as commentary on human racist practices.
 According to Steven Shaviro, racism is the major factor in the conflict between Shori and Ina speciesists such as the Silk family, who view humans as enemies who have annihilated Ina throughout history.
 These Ina maintain that Ina and human must remain separate species with the Ina as the dominant partner.
 They consider Shori to be somehow biologically different to the rest of the Ina population, as not even belonging to the same species as them.
 They refuse to see the shared characteristics between Shori and the rest of the Ina; instead, they deride her because of her difference.

 What rewrites these Ina's speciesism as racism, according to Shaviro, is that the genes that make Shori "part human" are also the genes that make her black, as opposed to their "almost grotesquely albino" skin tone.
-In fact, as Shari Evans notes, the racial insult Russell Silk hurls at Shori during the Council of Judgment ("murdering black mongrel bitch") negates the Ina's avowed difference from human prejudice and instead evoke white supremacy.
+In fact, as Shari Evans notes, the racial insult Russell Silk hurls at Shori during the Council of Judgment ("murdering black mongrel bitch") negates the Ina's avowed difference from human prejudice and instead evokes white supremacy.
 These human-hating Ina, therefore, commit the equivalent of a hate-crime by destroying all of Shori's family, fueled by an ideology of racial purity and superiority that is not much different than that of Nazis or the Ku Klux Klan.
 As Ali Brox explains, Shori's hybridity becomes the focus of their hatred because it exposes the falsity of their claims to purity and reminds them of their past abject condition at the hands of humans.